Portugal Workshop 2021 • September 2021 • dates to be announced

 San Joao celebrations in Porto

 TPW goes back to Portugal!
 After three workshops in Lisbon, we want to explore another part of the country, and we will head towards Porto.
-Join us during the San Joao celebrations, when the city explodes with colour to celebrate its patron Saint.
-In the grand squares and narrow streets, music and dance combine extravagance and spectacle to create a unique atmosphere – and an unparalleled opportunity for photography.

 Less touristic then Lisbon, much cozier, the old city and the river and the beach at walking distance: these are some of the reasons why you will fall for Porto.
 And don’t forget its character of Celtic influence, compared to Lisbon’s character with its Arab influence.

-Outside the festival, you will have the opportunity of enjoying daily life of this fascinating city, evolving around the river Douro, and take unique portraits of its people, walking around the medieval and baroque side of the city.
+You will have the opportunity of enjoying daily life of this fascinating city, evolving around the river Douro, and take unique portraits of its people, walking around the medieval and baroque side of the city.

 Porto is becoming one of Portugal most popular destinations.